microsoft/vscode/README.md

 ```
 - after this, visit [localhost:3000](http://localhost:3000).

+You can use [prerelease](https://github.com/gitpod-io/openvscode-server/releases) to test nightly changes.

 ## The scope of this project

 This project really only adds the minimal bits required to run VS Code in a server scenario.
 We have no intention of changing VS Code in any way or adding additional features through this.
 Feature requests, bug fixes, etc. should go to the upstream repository.